ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 The benchmark data is available as follows :

   - `forecast_time`: from 2020/01/02 to 2020/12/31, weekly every 7 days (every Thurday).
-  - `lead_time`: 14 days and 28 days, where this day represents the first day of the biweekly aggregate
+  - `lead_time`: 28 days and 42 days, where this day represents the last day of the biweekly aggregate
   - `valid_time` (`forecast_time` + `lead_time`): from 2020/01/01 to 2021/01/29
   - `category`: `'below normal'`, `'near normal'`, `'above normal'` <!-- todo: implement in stoarge and/or climetlab @florian -->